skypto/Boostrap4_boilerplate/README.md

 # SAMPLE INSTALLATION WORKFLOW
 * `git clone <repository_name>` -run from local cli in the working directory
-* `git install` - to intall all dependencies from package.json file
+* `npm install` - to intall all dependencies from package.json file
 * `npm start` - this will start gulp and lunch a live browser to display your webpage in real time.

 All development will be compiled into the `src` folder.